The Purpose of SVG Files and the Benefits of Their Use for Developers

 Two-dimensional visuals including routes, lines, circles, patterns, text colors, etc. are described.
 In a more straightforward description, it refers to a picture format that supports two dimensions and whose entire existence and behavior are governed by an XML text file.

-Free SVG icons may be scaled to any size without losing resolution, which is another intriguing feature.
+Free SVG images may be scaled to any size without losing resolution, which is another intriguing feature.
 This is because SVGs don’t generate images using pixels as raster image formats do, but rather with shapes, numbers, and coordinates.
 Raster image formats render images by specifying what color each pixel should be painted.

 Can you imagine if web developers had a special command for creating SVG files?
 If a developer could simply type in “SVG” into their terminal and have a cross-browser compatible SVG file created for them?
 How convenient would that be?
 Well, they can add “SVG” to the end of their command line.
 Let’s have a look at how SVG benefits the developers.